ilmanzo/ilmanzo.github.com/content/post/compare_package_versions_across_distros.md

 {{</ highlight >}}

 There are of course tons of possible improvements.
-For example use directly [osc-tiny](https://github.com/crazyscientist/osc-tiny) by [Andreas Hasenkopf](https://github.com/crazyscientist) and improve the OBS version detection .
+For example use directly [osc-tiny](https://github.com/crazyscientist/osc-tiny) by [Andreas Hasenkopf](https://github.com/crazyscientist) and improve the OBS version detection.
+At this stage for example it does not support macros .
 Pull requests are welcome!

 Have fun ;)